What Are the Symptoms of HIV?

 - Bruises or bleeding you can't explain

-People with AIDS who don't take medication only survive about 3 years, even less if they get a dangerous infection.
-But with the right treatment and a healthy lifestyle, you can live a long time.
+People with AIDS who don't take medication live about 3 years, or less if they get another infection.
+But HIV can still be treated at this stage.
+If you start on HIV drugs, stay on them, follow your doctor’s advice, and keep healthy habits, you can live a long time.